ComradeVanti/UnityRectConstraints/Documentation~/Dividing.md

+﻿# Dividing rectangles

-﻿Sometimes you want to divide an existing into multiple smaller sections.
-An example would be rows, like in the following example.
+Sometimes you want to divide an existing into multiple smaller sections.
+Here you will find the utilities which allow you to do that.

+## Rows/Columns

+If you want to split a rectangle into rows or columns use the `Rows` and `Columns` methods.

 ```csharp
 var rect = new Rect(0, 0, 200, 200);